Welcome to the 2nd annual Indian Creek Trail Poetry Walk!

 by Kerry Ruef

-KERRY RUEF is an award-winning poet, writer, and the founder of The Private Eye Project, an internationally recognized educational program devoted to cultivating close observation, creativity, and interdisciplinary thinking.
+KERRY RUEF was an award-winning poet, writer, and the founder of The Private Eye Project, an internationally recognized educational program devoted to cultivating close observation, creativity, and interdisciplinary thinking.
 Her work — both literary and educational — invites readers and learners alike to look more closely at the world, think by analogy, and discover meaning through curiosity, imagination, and deep attention.
 A long time resident of the Gorge, she had recently returned to the Pacific Northwest after five years of living in Mexico.
 She died in December 2025.

 CONDOLENCE